This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Step 1

 Add the wheat bran or rice hulls to the mixing bowl.
-If you buy wheat bran in bulk, it ought to cost you just over 50c per pound for a 50-pound bag.
+Buying wheat bran in bulk ought to cost just over 50c per pound for a 50-pound bag.
 Rice hulls are a bit more expensive.
 Wheat bran for worm farms is also a suitable alternative.
 The finer, the better, as we want maximum surface area.
 Because Bokashi composting is anaerobic, we don’t have concerns about compacting.

 Step 2